ccdc-opensource/on-site-webcsd/README.md

 If you have problems check your `.env` file.

-- The correct format for the `CCDC_LICENSING_CONFIGURATION` line is `CCDC_LICENSING_CONFIGURATION=la-code;ACTIVATION_KEY;`.
+- The correct format for the `CCDC_LICENSING_CONFIGURATION` line is `CCDC_LICENSING_CONFIGURATION=la-code;ACTIVATION_KEY;` or `CCDC_LICENSING_CONFIGURATION=lf-server;http://SERVER_NAME:PORT_NO`
-- `PUBLIC_URI` should be set to the full URL of your WebCSD server including the port number.
+- `PUBLIC_URI` should be set to the full URL of your WebCSD server, including the port number unless this is the default 443.
   This must resolve to your docker host.
 - `PLATFORM_PORT` must match the port number in `PUBLIC_URI` (default is 443).

 ## Further Configuration

-Your On-Site WebCSD server is now up and running but you will probably need to configure user access control and in-house databases.
+Your On-Site WebCSD server is now up and running but you will probably need to configure it, for example to set up user access control via SSO.
 This is done via docker compose files (see [WebCSD Configuration Files](https://github.com/ccdc-opensource/on-site-webcsd/wiki/WebCSD-configuration-files) in the wiki).
 After making any changes to these files, restart the stack as described above, adding any docker compose files which you have customised into the `docker compose ... up -d` command.